 - Run a survey.
 But don’t just ask which name your target group prefers.
 Ask how it makes them feel.
 What they associate with it.
 Don’t forget the negatives.
 Doing surveys without skewing the results is a science of its own and I’ve seen pros fail by asking too leading questions.
 Don’t be like them.
 Always consider how your question could be (mis)interpreted.
 And remember that language affects the result.
 Both tone and the actual language.
 Ask an advanced question in English to an audience where English is not the native tongue and you got a problem.
 We used https://www.pollfish.com to run our survey.
 Pretty impressive tool.
 Nice customer support, easy to use interface and lightning fast results.
 It’s not going to make your most eccentric data professor jump of joy, but it’s probably good enough.
 It was for us.

 - Let it marinate.
 In our case, we weren’t super excited about this name at first, but it grew on us and right now we’re 100% sure it’s the right name for us.

 Finding a new brand name is a very difficult task.
 We also had a very tight deadline to do so, which made it even more stressful.
 But take your time.
 Don’t go with something your gut doesn’t agree with.
 I always say gut feeling is data too, in fact gut data is so advanced that we monkeys don’t even understand it.
 Listen to it.
 If it says your new brand name is wrong, it is.

-We decided to change name from Bet11 to TrophyRoom.
+We decided that our new name should be TrophyRoom.
 Here’s how we describe the new name:

 - A TrophyRoom is a modern and cosy physical space.